 I work in a person-centred way, meaning that you are central to the process; it is always about you and for you.
 But I will draw from several different modes of therapy as we work together to solve your puzzles.
 As we are all unique, so I believe therapy is not a one-size-fits-all adventure but needs to be tailored and evolved to suit who we are.

-I work with adults of all ages and can offer help with self-esteem, depression, anxiety, loss and bereavement, abuse, addiction and eating disorders, anger, and relationship issues.
+I work with adults of all ages and can offer help with self-esteem, depression, anxiety, grief, loss and bereavement, abuse, addiction and eating disorders, trauma, anger, general sadness or low self-worth, relationship issues and childhood traumas.

 If you live within a 10 mile radius of Stroud, Gloucestershire, then I will be happy to come to your home.
-This might suit you if you prefer to be face to face in the presence of a counsellor, but find it hard to get out for whatever reason.
+This might suit you if you prefer us to be in each other's true presence.

 I also offer a more practical hands on session in your home if you need help with letting go, with decluttering or hoarding.